MurrellGroup/AxisOperations.jl/README.md

 ## Contributing

-At the moment, Rewrap explicitly defines optimizations in big codegen monoliths for generated function specializations, making the source code hard to parse.
-Ideally it would use a more modular approach.
-If you have any ideas or suggestions, please feel free to open an issue or a pull request.
+Rewrap uses generated functions with compile-time type analysis to produce specialized code for each reshape pattern.
+We welcome ideas for making the implementation more modular — please feel free to open an issue or pull request.